two people hiking and smiling at each other

 Any eligible individual can contribute to an HSA.
 For an employee's HSA, the employee, the employee's employer, or both may contribute to the employee's HSA in the same year.
 For an HSA established by a self-employed (or unemployed) individual, the individual can contribute.
 Family members or any other person may also make contributions on behalf of an eligible individual.

-Contribution to an HSA must be made in cash.
 Contributions of stock or property are not allowed.

 Distributions from an HSA